 The Poles rendezvoused with the Lithuanians and the two marched north toward Malbork.
 Before the battle, the Polish army sang Bogurodzica (Mother of God), the oldest Polish hymn, asking for the Virgin Mary’s protection during the struggle.

-Both giant armies met near the tiny village of Grunwald and the fighting commenced.
+Both giant armies met near the tiny village of Grunwald, and the fighting commenced.
 The Lithuanians charged first with their light cavalry, but they were overcome and forced to retreat with several groups of Germans in pursuit.
 Meanwhile, the bulk of the Teutonic force engaged the Poles on their right flank, and it seemed like the Polish line would collapse at any moment.
 At one point, the Polish standard was even knocked down and the King nearly killed.
-A defeat here would likely have meant Poland’s demise, but the red and white held their ground.
+A defeat here would likely have meant Poland’s demise, but the white and red held their ground.

 After their initial retreat, the Lithuanians regrouped and returned to the battle.
 Now the tide turned.
 The Poles and Lithuanians managed to surround and destroy the Teutonic army, killing the Grand Master in the process.
 In all, the Teutonic Order lost 8,000 men, and 14,000 were captured.
 Poland-Lithuania lost 4,000-5,000 warriors and suffered 8,000 wounded.